Last updated: September 14, 2023

 Read time: 2 Minutes

-- Temporary projects are useful for quick tasks where your work doesn't need to be saved.
-All data is held in memory, and is lost when Burp exits.
+- Temporary project in memory - Select this option for quick tasks where you don't need to save your work.
+All data is held in memory and is lost when you close Burp.

 - New project on disk - Create a new project file.
 This file holds all of the data and configuration for the project.